alexaandru/go-sitter-forest/README.md

 ### File Type Detection

-As of `v1.5.106` the root package also includes an (still experimental/WIP) file type
+As of `v1.5.106` the root package also includes a file type detector:
-detector: `forest.DetectLanguage(<abs path|rel path|filename>)`.
-For best results, the
+`forest.DetectLanguage(<abs path|rel path|filename>)`.
+For best results, the absolute
-absolute path to the file should be provided as that enables all the available detectors ([vim modeline](https://vimdoc.sourceforge.net/htmldoc/options.html#modeline), [glob](https://pkg.go.dev/path/filepath#Match), full path, filename, by extension - in that order).
+path to the file should be provided as that enables all the available detectors ([vim modeline](https://vimdoc.sourceforge.net/htmldoc/options.html#modeline), [glob](https://pkg.go.dev/path/filepath#Match), filename or by extension - in that order).
 The language name is obviously the same as parser and query name.

 For modeline, unlike vi(m), only the very 1st line is inspected.